-The health risk assessment of CPF was conducted for 4 sentinel subpopulations: infants (<1 year old), children 1-2 years old, children 6-12 years old, and women of childbearing age (13-49 years old).
+The health risk assessment of CPF was conducted for 4 sentinel subpopulations: infants (<1 year old), children 1-2 years old, children 6-12 years old, and females of childbearing age (13-49 years old).

-Single-route exposure scenarios were evaluated for children 1-2 years old and women 13-49 years old under short-term conditions associated with spray drift near the application site: dermal exposure through skin contact, inhalation exposure, and oral non-dietary exposure due to mouthing activities of young children (hand-to-mouth, object-to-mouth, and incidental soil ingestion).
-Dietary exposures from food for acute (1 day) or subchronic (21-day, steady-state) durations and drinking water acute exposures were also calculated for the 4 subpopulations.
-Aggregate exposures involving multiple routes were also calculated for children 1-2 years old at 10-1000 feet from the CPF application site.
-These routes included inhalation, skin contact with residues (horizontal deposition and aerosols associated with spray drift), ingestion of residues by object-to-mouth + hand-to-mouth + incidental soil ingestion (oral non-dietary exposure), and consumption of food and drinking water (oral, dietary exposure).
+Single-route exposure scenarios were evaluated for children 1-2 years old and females of childbearing age under short-term conditions associated with spray drift near the application site: dermal exposure through skin contact, inhalation exposure, and oral non-dietary exposure due to mouthing activities of young children (hand-to-mouth, object-to-mouth, and incidental soil ingestion).
+Dietary exposures from food for acute (1 day) or steady state (21-days) durations and acute (1 day) drinking water exposures were also calculated.
+Aggregate exposures involving multiple routes were calculated for females of childbearing age and children 1-2 years old at 10-1000 feet from the CPF application site.
+These routes included inhalation, skin contact with residues (horizontal deposition and aerosols associated with spray drift), ingestion of residues by object-to-mouth, hand-to-mouth and incidental soil ingestion (oral non-dietary exposure), and consumption of food and drinking water (oral, dietary exposure).

-The critical NOELs or toxicological points of departure (PoDs) for CPF were PBPK-PDestimated human equivalent doses based on 10% RBC AChE inhibition.
-A margin of exposure of 100 was considered protective against the CPF toxicity in humans.
+The critical NOELs or toxicological points of departure (PoDs) for CPF were PBPK-PD estimated human equivalent doses based on 10% RBC AChE inhibition.
+A MOE of 100 was considered protective against the CPF toxicity in humans.
 The target of 100 includes uncertainty factors of 1 for inter-species sensitivity, 10 for intra-species variability, and 10 for potential neurodevelopmental effects.